 For as long as emails have been around, there have been 3 different email messaging formats: HTML, Rich Text, and Plain Text.

-When you use a HTML email signature (one that includes images such as logos or profile pictures), you must use the HTML messaging format when sending out emails.
+When you use a HTML email signature (one that includes images such as logos or profile pictures), you must use the HTML or Rich Text messaging format when sending out emails.

 If you don’t, the pictures in your HTML email signature get added as attachments to your email.
-This happens because plain text and rich text messaging formats don’t support images, so instead of completely removing the images from your email, they are simply added as attachments.
+This happens because the plain text messaging format doesn’t support images, so instead of completely removing the images from your email, they are simply added as attachments.

 How to Change the Messaging Format When Composing New Emails